Churches for sale, Chapels and former schools for sale, converted churches and chapels, ruined churches, decommissioned churches.

 The contemporary design is by award-winning architect Jeremy Harrall from Search Architects.
 Downstairs, the chapel has 3 bedrooms, one with a large en-suite wet room, a main bathroom with extra large bath and a utility room.
 A wide spiral staircase in the centre of the ground floor leads to a mezzanine floor above.

 The open plan living area upstairs is the highlight of the property, comprising kitchen, dining, study and lounge areas.
-In order to maximise the light to the downstairs bedrooms, the first floor is balconied on three sides and does not touch the outer walls, giving a galleried effect.
+In order to maximise the light to the downstairs bedrooms, the first floor is cut out around each of the windows giving a partial view into the room below.
 The roof beams & windows are original features.
-In the living area there is an anthracite burning stove.
 The kitchen is fitted with a dishwasher, double butler sink, Neff double oven and De Deitrich induction hob.

 Behind the property, there is a compact, low maintenance garden with off road parking for one car.